 “Without Muhammad, Charlemagne is inconceivable.”

-Henri Pirenne wrote those words 80 years ago, against the grain of contemporary wisdom.
+Henri Pirenne wrote those words 80 years ago, against a flood of contemporary wisdom.
 What he meant was that without the Islamic invasions of the seventh century, the medieval world as we know it would not have appeared.
 There would have been no “Holy” Roman Empire.
 Western Europe would have remained fairly Roman under the continued influence and communication from Constantinople.
 The Viking raids wouldn’t have occurred, nor would there have been crusades or inquisitions.
 Without the Islamic example of slavery, contact with Indians in the new world would have probably unfolded differently, not to mention Europe’s relations with sub-Saharan Africa.
 It was a bold and well-argued thesis that received little support.

-Even after 80 years Pirenne is resisted but usually on the basis of dated arguments that Scott critiques, and we’ll look at them right now.
+Even after 80 years Pirenne is resisted but usually on the basis of dated arguments that Scott critiques, and we’ll look at them now.